RealMVG/QTube/README.md

 ## Credits 🙌

-- **yt-dlp**: For handling YouTube video downloading and processoring.
+- **yt-dlp**: For handling YouTube video downloading and processing.

 ## Troubleshooting 🛠️